-As the tables show, students seem to have some knowledge surrounding what parts of the lunch are healthy or what parts of the lunch are unhealthy with students from the not healthy, healthy, and sometimes healthy groups saying that the fruits and vegetables are healthy options.
+As the above tables demonstrate, students seem to have some knowledge surrounding what parts of the lunch are healthy or what parts of the lunch are unhealthy with students from the not healthy, healthy, and sometimes healthy groups all mentioning that the fruits and vegetables are healthy options.
 Couple this with the finding that when students were asked the question, “What is the healthiest lunch a student can eat in the cafeteria?”
 Seventeen out of the 20 interviewees (85%) said that a salad would be a part of their healthy meal.
-It appears that students may know what a healthy lunch looks like, yet based on the quantitative findings, it appears that students are still selecting the unhealthy main meal option 93% of the time.
+It appears that students may know what a healthy lunch looks like, yet based on the quantitative findings; it appears that students are still selecting some of the more unhealthy main meal options 93% of the time.

 Summary of Findings—Qualitative

-As stated throughout this dissertation, the qualitative study was used to gain greater perspective around the quantitative findings and to learn participants’ perspectives of the NSLP.
+The qualitative study was used to gain greater perspective around the quantitative findings and to learn participants’ perspectives of the NSLP.
 Through interviews with students, some distinct themes emerged as students described their lunchroom experiences.
 The first theme was the comparison of at-home favorite lunches to at-school lunches that students typically select.
-Students’ favorite meals eaten at home weren’t typically reflected in the students’ favorite meals eaten at school.
-Rooting this finding and study in SCT can help policy makers and school leaders better think through menu options and how they reflect the student population that they serve.
+Students’ favorite meals eaten at home were not typically reflected in the students’ favorite meals eaten at school.
+Rooting this finding and study in the SCT can help policy makers and school leaders’ better think through menu options and how they reflect the student population that they serve.

-The second theme is the similarities and differences between student drink selections at home and at school.
+The second theme that emerged is the similarities and differences between student drink selections at home and at school.
 Students may not be drinking their milk as the NSLP outlines.
 Of the 20 students interviewed, 50% of all students expressed that they either did not take a milk, or, if they did, they did not drink it.
 Of the 50% of students who did take and consume a milk, only one student said that they selected and consumed a full white milk daily, with the rest of the students selecting either chocolate or strawberry milk.
-This finding strengthens the quantitative findings because in the quantitative study both chocolate and white milk went unconsumed 50% and 85% of the time, respectively.
-Both the quantitative and qualitative studies showed that students may not be consuming their milk at the rate set forth by the NSLP, and further research is needed to determine what the long-term implications could be if over 50% of NSLP participants aren’t selecting or consuming their milk.
+This finding strengthens the quantitative findings.
+In the quantitative study both chocolate and white milk went unconsumed 50% and 85% of the time, respectively.
+Both the quantitative and qualitative studies demonstrate that students may not be consuming their milk at the rate set forth by the NSLP, and further research is needed to determine what the long-term implications could be if over 50% of NSLP participants aren’t selecting or consuming their milk.

-The third theme was that it appearedperceived that there was a lack of variety or food selection in cafeterias because 35% of all students perceived there to be a lack of variety/selection in their cafeteria.
+The third theme was that it appeared within the qualitative research centered around a perceived lack of variety of food selections in the students cafeteria.
+Thirty five percent of all students perceived there to be a lack of variety/selection in their cafeteria.
 More research is needed to better understand how variety affects student selection and consumption habits.

 The fourth theme concerns the perceived barriers of consumption regarding taste and seasoning.
-Of the 20 interviewees, 16 students (85%) mentioned that the taste/seasoning was a deciding factor in their decision on whether to consume an item.
+Of the 20 interviewees, 16 students (85%) mentioned that the taste/seasoning was a deciding factor in their decision on whether or not to consume an item.
 This finding may offer policy makers and school leaders insight on quick interventions that could potentially help better season the food.
 These potential interventions include salt and pepper, hot sauce, and other condiments located in places around the cafeteria available for students.
 More research should be done to know if these intervention methods would prove successful in helping more students consume their more nutrient-dense food options.